Updated 14 September 2020

 Once I’d conducted my usual thorough analysis, I concluded that a transfer of the pension pot (and my subsequent control over it) provided me with a fantastic prospect to transform my family’s financial future.
 The flexibility and control offered by the new pension rules encouraged me to think about my overall planning needs in a different way.

-With the help of my family and my colleagues at Cockburn Lucas, I weighed up my options.
+With the help of my family and my colleagues, I weighed up my options.
 I could see that £25,000 per year for life would be very welcome – but it wouldn’t be ‘life-changing’.
 On the other hand, a £800,000 pension pot might well be, for all the family.
 Likewise, the widow’s pension of £12,500 was not to be ignored.
 But my daughters would not benefit, as they would if I took the pot in its entirety and managed the funds well.

 The decision-making process came down to a few very simple issues.
 The first was control.
 As a financial adviser, I feel able to make investment decisions for my own pension pot rather than leaving it up to the scheme trustees.
 Having it in a SIPP means I can take as much or as little risk as I want (risk management being core to any investment strategy).